 Our CRISPR/Cas9 Gene Editing Product Candidates Are Based On A Relatively New Gene Editing Technology, Which Makes It Difficult To Predict The Time And Cost Of Development And Of Subsequently Obtaining Regulatory Approval, If At All.
-There Have Only Been A Limited Number Of Clinical Trials Of Product Candidates Based On Gene Editing Technology And No Gene Editing Products Have Been Approved In The United States Or In The EU.
+There Have Only Been A Limited Number Of Clinical Trials Of Product Candidates Based On Gene Editing Technology.

-CRISPR/Cas9 gene editing technology is relatively new, and no products based on CRISPR/Cas9 or other similar gene editing technologies have been approved in the United States or the EU and only a limited number of clinical trials of product candidates based on gene editing technologies have been commenced.
+We aim to develop treatments and therapies for people suffering from serious diseases through transformative gene-based medicines, including ex vivo engineered cell therapies and in vivo therapies.
+Although there have been significant advances in recent years in the fields of gene therapy and genome editing, including CRISPR/Cas9 gene editing technology, such technologies, including in vivo CRISPR-based genome editing technologies in particular, are relatively new and only a limited number of clinical trials of product candidates based on such gene editing technologies have been commenced and their therapeutic utility is largely unproven.
 As such it is difficult to accurately predict the developmental challenges we may incur for our product candidates as they proceed through product discovery or identification, preclinical studies and clinical trials.
-For example, because we have only limited data from clinical trials in exa-cel, CTX110 and CTX130, we have not yet been able to fully assess safety in humans.
-In addition, because we have only recently commenced clinical trials for certain of our other product candidates, we have not yet been able to assess safety in humans.
+For example, no genome editing in vivo therapy has been approved by the FDA or other regulatory authorities.
+While we and our partner, Vertex, received the first-ever approval for an ex-vivo CRISPR-based gene-editing therapy, CASGEVY, in 2023 in certain jurisdictions, and have received a subsequent approval in 2024, we and Vertex cannot guarantee we will receive additional marketing approvals for CASGEVY or that we will receive marketing approvals for our other product candidates in the future.
+In addition, because we have only recently commenced clinical trials for certain of our other product candidates, we have not yet been able to fully assess safety in humans.
 There may be long-term effects from treatment with any product candidates that we develop that we cannot predict at this time.
 Any product candidates we may develop will act at the level of DNA, and, because animal DNA differs from human DNA, testing of our product candidates in animal models may not be predictive of the results we observe in human clinical trials of our product candidates for either safety or efficacy.
 Also, animal models may not exist for some of the diseases we choose to pursue in our programs.
 As a result of these factors, it is more difficult for us to predict the time and cost of product candidate development, and we cannot predict whether the application of our gene editing technology, or any similar or competitive gene editing technologies, will result in the identification, development, and regulatory approval of any products.
 There can be no assurance that any development problems we experience in the future related to our gene editing technology or any of our research and development programs will not cause significant delays or unanticipated costs, or that such development problems can be solved.
-Any of these factors may prevent us from completing
+Any of these factors may prevent us from completing our preclinical studies or any clinical trials that we may initiate or commercializing any product candidates we may develop on a timely or profitable basis, if at all.